ibexa/documentation-user/docs/content_management/work_with_forms.md

 Here you can view the details of each submission.
 You can also delete any submissions (for example if they were made while testing or contain spam).

-The **Download submissions** button enables you to download all the submissions in a .CSV (comma-separated value) file.
+Click **Download submissions** icon to download all the submissions in a .CSV (comma-separated value) file.

 ![Form Builder submissions](img/form_builder_submissions.png)